This coastal walk, just a few miles west from Swanage, takes you to Dancing Ledge, which is a really cool rock shelf with a tidal Pool.

 The walk back to Durlston

 Up here, things felt very calm and peaceful.
 After the school kid fiasco we didn’t pass another soul.
 The trail itself is very simple along the top of the hill.
 The view ahead is just the land, but the view back was lovely.
-I have to say, I actually preferred the view form up here to down the bottom.
+I have to say, I actually preferred the view from up here compared to down the bottom.

 At some point as you walk down a hill, the trail will fork.
 You can take either and they meet further along.
 I wanted to take upper trail, Ollie wanted to take the lower.